A creditors’ voluntary liquidation, is the term used to define the voluntary liquidation of an insolvent company.

 - It avoids the company being placed in liquidation by the ATO or another creditor.

-In most circumstances where a company’s shareholders wish to appoint a liquidator to a company, this can be done within a short period of time, by way of the shareholders signing a resolution for the liquidator’s appointment.
+Where a company’s shareholders wish to arrange a voluntary liquidation, this can be done within a short period of time.
+The voluntary liquidation appointment is made by way of the shareholders signing a resolution for the liquidator’s appointment.
+Where we are engaged to assist with the process we will prepare this resolution and assist with further pre-appointment steps.

 Director’s Duties and Obligations

-- Provide the liquidator with a Report as to Affairs for the company;
+- Provide the liquidator with a Report on Company Activity and Property (ASIC Form 507) for the company;

 - Provide all of the company’s books and records to the liquidator; and